green-coding-solutions/website/content/case-studies/hyper-threading-and-energy.md

 has it turned on we see no reason to run benchmarks that should reflect CPU capabilities with Hyper-Threading turned off.

 Did we miss something?
-Please shoot us an email to [info@green-coding.berlin](mailto:info@green-coding.berlin)
+Please shoot us an email to [info@green-coding.io](mailto:info@green-coding.io)